tpope/vim-pathogen/README.markdown

 --------------------

 As a guy who writes a lot of Vim script, I edit a lot of runtime files.
-For example, when editing a PDF file like I do everyday, I might notice something weird in the syntax highlighting and want to have a look:
+For example, when editing a PDF file like I do every day, I might notice something weird in the syntax highlighting and want to have a look:

     :sp $VIMRUNTIME/syntax/pdf.vim